 Eventually, Dracula decides he wants a taste of blue blood and uses his hypnosis to… make Bruce go out on the balcony, where Alfred easily shakes him awake.
 I… honestly don’t know what the point of this was – out-of-universe, there were plenty of other ways to cement Bruce’s suspicion of “Alucard”, and in-universe the mansion probably has hundreds of empty rooms plus a pretty roomy wine cellar.

-And that’s exactly where Dracula gets his next meal when he decides “fuck it” and goes after one of the serving boys instead.
-Though I have to admit, it leads to a decent payoff:
+And that’s exactly where Dracula goes when he decides “fuck it” and snacks on one of the serving boys instead.
+Admittedly, it leads to a decent payoff:

 … how to quit while it’s ahead.

 Now fully aware of just what they’re up against, Bruce and Alfred immediately agree they’re in deep shit and start getting some backup.

 So our heroes turn to good old-fashioned elbow grease to beat Dracula and save the Lost Ones (even better, they acknowledge that the one bite = conversion thing means Dracula’s army will grow at an exponential rate, so every second is precious).
 And I like how Bruce won’t even consider the possibility of killing the Lost Ones – I know, I know, kid’s movie and all, but the script neatly ties it into honoring his dad’s memory and medical legacy.

 Unfortunately, the movie picks this exact moment to remind us that Vicky’s still in it.
 If you’re looking for a half-assed regurgitation of the dullest bits in Batman (1989), today’s your lucky day.
 As for the rest of us… well, she does kick off the next plot-thread.